-From Under the Sun contains numerous Easter eggs and hat tips to various books, authors, etc. that I am either fond of or consider of significance to this story.
-Some are just for fun and easy to find, like where I included “A113,” which is the famous Easter egg that occurs in most Pixar movies.
-Others are more meaningful and harder to find, like the repeated hat tip to The Hitchhiker’s Guide to the Galaxy, which none of my early proofreaders found.
+Kordel Lentine's stories all contain numerous hat tips and Easter eggs to various books, authors, etc. that he is either fond of or considers of significance to the stories.
+Some are just for fun and easy to find, like where he included “A113” in Beyond the Bowling Ball Bombing, which is the famous Easter egg that occurs in most Pixar movies.
+Others are more meaningful and harder to find, like the repeated hat tip to The Hitchhiker’s Guide to the Galaxy that occurs throughout the From Under the Sun trilogy, which none of his beta readers found.

-Another worthwhile example is that Terrance’s middle name is Walter.
-For parental brownie points, I should probably keep my mouth shut and let everyone think that I chose his middle name in honor of my dad, whose first name is Walter.
-However, I must admit that I intentionally chose Terrance’s middle name from the short story, The Secret Life of Walter Mitty.
-It is a story that I loved in high school, and I felt that the name was appropriate for Terrance given his propensity for daydreaming.
+Another worthwhile example in From Under the Sun is that Terrance’s middle name is Walter.
+For parental brownie points, Kordel thought about keeping his mouth shut and letting everyone think he chose it in honor of his dad, whose first name is Walter.
+However, Kordel admits that he intentionally chose Terrance’s middle name from the short story, The Secret Life of Walter Mitty.
+It is a story that he loved in high school and felt the name was appropriate for Terrance given his propensity for daydreaming.

 It is also significant that Terrance’s last name is “Brown.”
 This is an intentional hat tip to “Doc Brown” in the movie, Back to the Future, which is included in almost every “best of” list of time-travel movies ever made.
 Even if the movie treats time travel in a laughably illogical way, what better namesake for our hero than the man who turned a sports car into a time machine?